Report: Europe warming twice as fast compared to rest of world

 Published On: November 4, 2022

-The World Meteorological Organization (WMO) published the report State of Climate in Europe.
+The World Meteorological Organization (WMO) published their annual climate report.

 The report conclusions include: